conorr/conorr.github.io/_posts/2025-07-24-moving-dollars-into-stablecoins.md

 Now I can "buy crypto".
 Ugh.
 That's a button I never thought I would click on purpose.

 I don't really want to "buy crypto", I want to turn dollars into USDC.
-But whatever.
-I guess that's saying the same thing.
+But whatever, I guess that's saying the same thing?
 Let's do this.

 ![summary-screen](/img/moving-dollars-into-stablecoin/summary-screen.png)